aquaskyline/Clairvoyante/README.md

 ```

 To guarantee a good user experience, pypy must be installed to run `callVarBam.py` (call variants from BAM), and `callVarBamParallel.py` that generate parallelizable commands to run `callVarBam.py`.
 Tensorflow is optimized using Cython thus not compatible with `pypy`.
-For the list of scripts compatible to `pypy`, please refer to the **Folder Stucture and Program Descriptions** section.
+For the list of scripts compatible to `pypy`, please refer to the **Folder Structure and Program Descriptions** section.
-*Pypy is an awesome Python JIT intepreter, you can donate to [the project](https://pypy.org).*
+*Pypy is an awesome Python JIT interpreter, you can donate to [the project](https://pypy.org).*

 ***